-groups been consulted in developing and equality checking this policy/procedure/practice?
-Draft and final versions of the Code have been taken to Senate, RKEC consulta shown ir as dissemination on the University web pages in w/c 15/4/2019.

-2. Outcomes of Equality Check - What negative/promote positive impact in meet any gaps in evidence? , ,

-How will any unlawful discrimination, harassment or victimisation be eliminated?
+How have relevant individuals or groups been consulted in developing and equality checking this policy/procedure/practice? have been to & BoSRD in as dissemina al versions of the Code aken to Senate, RKEC the University as well ation on the University n w/c 15/4/2019.
+Details of consultation are shown in Annex 7 of the Code.
+2. Outcomes of Equality Check - W negative/promote positive impact in m any gaps in evidence? • How will any unlawful discrimination harassment or victimisation be eliminated?
 How will equality of opportunity be proactively advanced?
-How will good relations be fostered?
-Include: • where negative impact is identified, action to reduce • where positive impact is identified, action to promote • justification of any proportionate negative or positive impact for different groups compli be con unlawf compli institut equalit learnin discrim an Equ Execut develo relation consul ance with all legal duties on ance with all legal duties on appliant with University policical acts are prevented because ant with any policies or the ion, the University is commity in all its activities and aiming, research and teaching entination and unfair treatment allity and Diversity Committed tive and Board of Governors append and equality and divens have been fostered throut tations shown in Annex 7 of the meetings with individual services. the University and to es.
+How will good relations be fostered Include: • where negative impact is identified, action to reduce where positive impact is identified, action to promot justification of any proportionate negative or positive impact for different groups complete com code of Practice has been de iance with all legal duties or inpliant with University policiful acts are prevented because iant with any policies or the tion, the University is committy in all its activities and aiming, research and teaching emination and unfair treatment uality and Diversity Committed tive and Board of Governors opment and equality and diversity and diversity and the instance of n the University and to ies.
 As such, any use they would not be law.
-As a truly diverse itted to promoting s to provide a work, nvironment free from it.
-The University has ee reporting to the s on human resource ersity matters.
-Good ugh the formal f the Code as well as

-3. Summary of outcomes of Equality Check

-No action - no potential adverse impact X

-Amendments or changes to remove bar riers 🗆

-Proceed with awareness of adverse imp act 🗆

-Abandon (stop and rethink) □

-4. Monitoring and review

-Monitoring plans: Review date:

-This will be kept under constant review a the core of the CoP.
-The Equality Check The final review will be dor submitted staff list is availa
+As a truly diverse litted to promoting as to provide a work, environment free from the University has tee reporting to the son human resource versity matters.
+Good ugh the formal of the Code as well as 3.
+Summary of outcomes of Equalit y Check No action - no potential adverse impa Amendments or changes to remove be Proceed with awareness of adverse in Abandon (stop and rethink) arriers 🗆 4.
+Monitoring and review Monitoring plans: Review date: This will be kept under constant review v as it is at The final review will be done once the Category A submitted staff list is available.

 Completed form to be held locally.
-A copy also to be submitted to HR by email to S.Fairclough@Bolton.ac.uk reviewed before the Executive Board is asked to approve the Code.
+A copy also to be submitted to HR by email to S.Fairclough@Bolton.ac.uk the core of the CoP.
+The Equality Check will be reviewed before the Executive Board is asked to approve the Code.